cozy/cozy-stack/docs/crud.md

 - 404 not_found
   - reason: missing
   - reason: deleted
-- 412 Conflict (see Conflict prevention section below)
+- 409 Conflict (see Conflict prevention section below)
 - 500 internal server error

 ### Conflict prevention

 It is possible to use either a `rev` query string parameter or a HTTP `If-Match` header to prevent conflict on deletion:
-- If both are passed and are different, an error 400 is returned
+- If none is passed or they are different, an error 400 is returned
 - If only one is passed or they are equals, the document will only be deleted if its `_rev` match the passed one.
-Otherwise, an error 412  is returned.
+Otherwise, an error 409  is returned.
-- If none is passed, the document will be force-deleted.

-**Why shouldn't you force delete** (contrieved example) the user is syncing contacts from his mobile, a contact is created with name but no number, the user see it in the contact app.
-In parallel, the number is added by sync and the user click "delete" because a contact with no number is useless.
-The decision to delete is based on outdated data state and should therefore be aborted.
-Couchdb will prevent this, the stack API allow it for fast prototyping but it should be avoided for serious applications.

 ### Details